GeoSn0w/Osiris-Jailbreak/README.md

  Just in case it isn't clear for everyone yet:
  <ul>
-  <li> THIS DOES NEED APPLE DEVELOPER ACCOUNT (Necause of the Multi Path entitlement used in multi_path).</li>
+  <li> THIS DOES NEED APPLE DEVELOPER ACCOUNT (Because of the Multi Path entitlement used in multi_path).</li>
   <li> I will swap the mtcp exploit with vfs once Ian Beer drops it. </li>
   <li> THIS COMES "AS-IS".
-NO FORTHER SUPPORT SHOULD BE EXPECTED OR WILL BE GIVEN.
+NO FURTHER SUPPORT SHOULD BE EXPECTED OR WILL BE GIVEN.
 USE AT YOUR OWN RISK!
 </ul>

 ### New Team Members: